Ozy2022/Ozy2022/README.md

 ## 💻 About Me

-I'm a **QA & Quality Control Specialist, Full-Stack Developer, and AI Solutions Builder** based in Saudi Arabia.
+I'm a **Software Engineer | QA & Quality Control Specialist | AI Solutions Builder** based in Saudi Arabia.
 I build and ship web products end to end, integrate AI and LLM capabilities into real applications, and care about making sure they actually work — from test planning and defect tracking to production release.

 My interests span: